dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/edit-loan/index.md

 ---
 title: Editiing a Loan
 excerpt: >-
-  In this section you'll learn how to add syntax highlighting, examples, callouts and much more.
+  In this section you'll learn how to quickly search
 seo:
   title: Manage Content
   description: This is the manage content page